 - Difficulty using reason

-Memory loss may be at the top of the list of symptoms, but by itself memory loss doesn’t mean you have dementia.
+Memory loss may be at the top of the list of symptoms, but by itself, memory loss doesn’t mean you have dementia.
 You have to have problems in at least two areas.

-And although the majority of people who have been diagnosed with dementia have Alzheimer’s disease, there are many more causes of dementia symptoms, some of which may surprise you.
+Although most people who have been diagnosed with dementia have Alzheimer’s disease, there are many more causes of dementia symptoms, some of which may surprise you.

 Causes of dementia symptoms